 1) Sustainability Science: Interactions Between Human and Environmental Systems (SOS | BGU | GCU 526)

-This is a graduate seminar on the core theories of sustainability science — an emerging field of problem-driven research dealing with the interactions between human and environmental systems.
+This course addresses core ideas in sustainability science — an emerging field of problem-driven research dealing with the interactions between human and environmental systems.
 The problem that motivates the course, and the field, is the challenge of sustainability: improving the well-being of present and future generations in ways that conserve the planet’s life support systems over the long term.
-The goal of the seminar is to introduce students interested in sustainability science to the field’s principle themes, cutting-edge findings, active debates and unresolved research questions.
-To this end, participants will critically discuss a set of presentations and papers covering the field in a systematic way, drawing on and integrating contemporary research from earth systems science, resource economics, institutional analysis, ecology, geography, development studies, health sciences and engineering.
+The goal of the course is to introduce students interested in sustainability science to the field’s principle themes, cutting-edge findings, active debates and unresolved research questions.
+To this end, participants will critically discuss a set of presentations and papers covering the field in a systematic way, drawing on and integrating contemporary research from earth systems science, resource economics, institutional analysis, ecology, geography, development studies, health sciences, engineering, and other disciplines.

-The motivation for the seminar is the need to integrate the various communities working on sustainability science.
-The fragmentation of those communities – partly by discipline, partly by institution, partly by applications focus – was noted as a major impediment to its growth and maturation at a recent workshop held by NSF to identify priority needs in the field.
-In response to this finding, we are experimenting with this distributed, interdisciplinary graduate seminar on sustainability science.
-Its goal is to bring together faculty and graduate students from different universities and disciplinary backgrounds to discuss key concepts, findings and controversies in the field.
+The motivation for the course is the need to integrate the various communities working on sustainability science.
+The fragmentation of those communities, by discipline, by institution, by applications focus, is a major impediment to the growth and maturation of the field.
+In response, we are teaching this distributed, interdisciplinary graduate course on sustainability science.
+The goal of this course is to bring together faculty and students from different cultures, universities, and disciplinary backgrounds to discuss key concepts, findings and controversies in the field.